 Through our assessments, the Sunflower Centre aims to identity those most at risk of harm and plans ways to help keep them safe.

-Based at Riverside House in Northampton, the Centre supports people across the county using a number of safe and flexible outreach bases.
+The Centre supports people across the county using a number of safe and flexible outreach bases.

 If you are experiencing domestic abuse, you don’t have to suffer alone.
 Northamptonshire Sunflower Centre can provide you with advice and support to enable you to achieve safety.